You are here

 People who identify as lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) experience sexual violence at higher rates than people who identify as heterosexual.

-Sexual violence does not occur in isolation.
 Victims of sexual violence are affected by many forms of oppression, including racism, sexism, classism, heterosexism, ageism, ableism and others.

 There is no single “profile” or set of characteristics to describe people who commit sexual offenses.